malojan/symbolic_climate_policy/README.md

 # More than Symbols : the effect of symbolic policies on support for costly climate policies

-This repository contains the code and data for the paper "More than Symbols: the effect of symbolic policies on support for costly climate policies" by Théodore Tallent (theodore.tallent\@sciencespo.fr), Malo Jan (malo.jan\@sciencespo.fr) and Luis Sattelmayer (luis.sattelmayer\@sciencespo.fr), conditionally accepted in *American Political Science Review*.
+This repository contains the code and data for the paper "More than Symbols: the effect of symbolic policies on support for costly climate policies" by Théodore Tallent (theodore.tallent\@sciencespo.fr), Malo Jan (malo.jan\@sciencespo.fr) and Luis Sattelmayer (luis.sattelmayer\@sciencespo.fr), forthcoming in the *American Political Science Review*.

 **Abstract**